Nghiait123456/GolangAdvance/Proverbs/README.md

 One Proverbs is the most debated, because at first glance it seems to contradict another very famous proverb: "Don't repeat yourself".
 So are they really contradictory and why does Rob Pike make this point? </br>

 First, they are not contradictory, they support each other.
 In most cases, you should "Don't repeat yourself".
-Let's DI the small pieces and make the big puzzle, the big puzzle is a synthesis, the machine completes and runs elegantly.
+Let'sBad DI the small pieces and make the big puzzle, the big puzzle is a synthesis, the machine completes and runs elegantly.
 But, should you apply it 100% and always DI everything when you need it.
 The answer is no, there is a lot of pain when you DI 100% of what you need.
 With features that can be replaced with a single line of code and low code reusability and